joshuabradley012/joshbradley-hugo/content/building-this-website.md

 There are no frameworks, web fonts, or libraries on this website.
 Everything was handwritten.
 If it didn't improve the user experience, it wasn't included.

-In particular, there isn't any analytics on this page.
+In particular, there aren't any analytics on this page.
 If I want to know traffic metrics and snoop IP addresses, I can check the server logs.
 I'm not going to invade your privacy with an inconvenient script.
 Or feed more data to our Google overlord.

-I'm inspired by {{< externallink "Paul Graham" "http://www.paulgraham.com/articles.html" >}} and {{< externallink "John Gruber's" "https://daringfireball.net/" >}} simplicity. {{< externallink "Seth Godin" "https://seths.blog/" >}}, {{< externallink "Butterick's Practical Typography" "https://practicaltypography.com/" >}}, and {{< externallink "The New York Times" "https://www.nytimes.com/" >}} provided examples of beautiful typography.
+I'm inspired by {{< externallink "Paul Graham" "http://www.paulgraham.com/articles.html" >}} and {{< externallink "John Gruber's" "https://daringfireball.net/" >}} simplicity.
+I learned typography from {{< externallink "Seth Godin" "https://seths.blog/" >}}, {{< externallink "Butterick's Practical Typography" "https://practicaltypography.com/" >}}, and {{< externallink "The New York Times" "https://www.nytimes.com/" >}}.
 I hoped to capture their mastery.

 This design intends to last.